 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources represents an acquisition of net position that applies to a future reporting period.
 During that future period, it will be recognized as an inflow of resources (revenue).
-The District has one item that qualifies for reporting in this category on the government-wide Statement of Net Position related to pensions and OPEB.
+The District has items that qualify for reporting in this category on the government-wide Statement of Net Position related to pensions and OPEB.